-The Statement of Accounts is a legal requirement under the Accounts and Audit Regulations 2015 and must comply with proper accounting practices.
-These practices are set out in the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the Code) which is based on International Financial Reporting Standards and other supporting accounting standards.
+The Statement of Accounts are a legal requirement under the Accounts and Audit Regulations 2015 and must comply with proper accounting practices.
+These practices are set out in the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the Code) which is based on International Financial Reporting Standards and other supporting accounting standards.